 Apart from its responsibility for preparing and running rehabilitation programs for paroled prisoners, PRA has a number of additional functions, namely: formulating rehabilitation policy for prisoners; initiating establishment and development of auxiliary services in the framework of prisoner rehabilitation; liaising between government ministries, local authorities and other agencies on aspects relating to prisoner rehabilitation; proposing and initiating legislation with respect to prisoner rehabilitation; acting to raise public awareness of prisoner rehabilitation, provide for their rehabilitation and assimilating released prisoners into their home communities and the general society.

 PRA carries out activities in various venues, including employment workshops in prisons.
-It maintains contact with therapeutic agencies in the community (addiction centers, centers for the homeless, probation services, welfare services, legal assistance, mental health services, therapeutic communities, and interaction with various non-profit organizations).
+It maintains contact with therapeutic agencies in the community (addiction centres, centres for the homeless, probation services, welfare services, legal assistance, mental health services, therapeutic communities, and interaction with various non-profit organizations).
 It helps prisoners to receive their benefits (in terms of social-security benefits, food-stamps, debt management, management of bank accounts, assistance in payment of rental dues, etc.).
-It provides mentors for parolees and their families, student guidance, and assistance to families (in the way of workshops in financial management, parenting and organization of children's activities); and recruitment of students and volunteers.
+It provides mentors for parolees and their families, student guidance, and assistance to families (in the way of workshops in financial management, parenting and organization of children’s activities); and recruitment of students and volunteers.
 At present there are about 44 volunteers in PRA.

 In addition to the above, PRA manages four hostels/ halfway-houses (among others, for prisoners convicted of domestic violence and for women with addictions).
 In 2020, a total of 179 parolees received treatment in these locations.
 Additional residential settings aimed at parolees with substance addiction were operated by the Ministry of Labor and Welfare, in collaboration with PRA.
 These settings offered treatment for 173 parolees.
 However, there are other residential places that target youth, sex offenders, mentally ill parolees, elderly women and the physically challenged (Walk & Malikson, 2021).